dschmenk/LORES/README.md

 Another playable game, [RepelZ](SRC/REPELZ/readme.md) Is a complete 2D scrolling game with multiple simultaneous sprites, sophisticated input, and complex enemy A.I.

+The [Invaders from Outer Space](SRC/INVADERS/readme.md) playable demo focusses on sprites for game play rendering.
+Scrolling is only used for the opening and closing scenes.

 To run on modern hardware, a DOS emulator such as DOSBox-X can be used.
 Note that DOSBox in it's current relase has CGA emulation bugs (DOSBox-X works fine), however, using the Tandy machine options does seem to work.